CATEM1NAL/PD2-Criminal-Dawn/README.md

 Alternatively you can just use same-slot coop, with only a single YAML and player slot being used for world generation.
 Everyone playing
 Criminal Dawn connects to the same slot, and they will remain perfectly in sync - only one set of checks for the entire game, and no score cap shenanigans.
-This is the simplest and most foolproof way of setting up the mod.
+This is the simplest and most foolproof way of setting up the APWorld.

 **^ Note that this does not mean everyone will have the same upgrades and unlocks!** These are still random per player, it simply means everyone gets their own upgrades and unlocks *at the same time*.